q9f/rlp.cr/README.md

 this library exposes the following modules (in logical order):

-* `rlp`: necessary constants and data structures
+* `Rlp`: necessary constants and data structures
-* `rlp::Util`: a collection of utilities to ease the conversion between data types
+* `Rlp::Util`: a collection of utilities to ease the conversion between data types

+_this library is work in progress._

 # documentation